SecureScripts/TP-Link_Tapo_Hack/README.md

 # TP-Link_Tapo_Hack
 Deceiving the Tapo app by impersonating a TP-Link device

-REPORT
-Authors
+# Authors
-Vincenzo De Angelis (vincenzo.deangelis@unirc.it) and Sara Lazzaro (sara.lazzaro@unirc.it).
-Researchers at the University of Reggio Calabria.
+Vincenzo De Angelis (vincenzo.deangelis@unical.it), assistant professor at the University of Calabria & Sara Lazzaro (sara.lazzaro@unirc.it), researcher at the University of Reggio Calabria.

-Objective
+# Objective
 Bypassing the authentication mechanism of the TP-Link Tapo app to obtain the victim’s password of their Tapo App in plaintext.

-Conditions of the attack
+# Conditions of the attack
 1)	The attacker is in the same network of the Tapo app (reachable through UDP broadcast) and one of the following two:
-2a) The attacker knows the username (email address) of the victim in the Tapo app OR 2b) A TP-Link device is present in the network of the attacker and the Tapo app APP version
+2a) The attacker knows the username (email address) of the victim in the Tapo app OR 2b) A TP-Link device is present in the network of the attacker and the Tapo app

+# APP version
 Tapo Version 3.1.315

 Overview of the authentication mechanism of the Tapo App The Tapo app uses the following discovery and authentication mechanism (with some devices).
 First, the app broadcast (255.255.255.255) in UDP a discovery message.
 A TP-Link device connected to the network responds to the application by providing some information including its IP address.
 The app starts a handshake mechanism by contacting the device through HTTP and providing its public key.
 The device answers by encrypting a symmetric key with such a public key.
 The app provides the credentials (username and password) encrypted with the symmetric key.
 Overview of the attack